Spaces

 Spaces solves many problems for The Washington Post newsroom, including: far too many tools across teams and projects, a missing shared source of truth, countless missed opportunities for collaboration and promotion, and the drag of constant redundant communications.

-The product development of Spaces was unprecented at The Washington Post: a designer (that's me) laid out a comprehensive vision for how planning could work at the Post, earned buy-in from stakeholders across the organization, and led the product's direction from inception to its successful release.
+The design-led product development of Spaces had no precedent at The Washington Post: I laid out a comprehensive vision for how planning could transform at the Post using a new product that I would design.
+I earned stakeholder buy-in across the organization and led the product's direction from its inception to its successful release.

-The three pillars that form the foundation of that vision are Ideas, Spaces, and People.
-Each pillar is both an organizing concept and a modular component to build the Post's new planning tool around.
+The three pillars at the foundation of that vision were Ideas, Spaces, and People.
+Each pillar would be both an organizing concept and a modular component to build the Post's new planning tool around.

 Having the Spaces product vision from its inception in a quick Google doc to its full release to the newsroom, I continue to guide Spaces feature development with a healthy backlog of concepts that fit seamlessly together, and a capacity to rapidly pivot in reaction to live user needs.